julien-arino/math-4370-7370/index.md

 It would be greatly appreciated if local students did attend class rather than watch the videos and if remote students turned on their cameras.

-## Objective of the course

-Matrices are ubiquitous in many aspects of mathematics and in particular, applied mathematics.
-They show up, for instance, when considering the local asymptotic stability of equilibria of systems of ordinary differential equations, the long term behaviour of Markov chains, the study of graphs and the discretization of reaction-diffusion equations.

-The objectives of this course are
-1. to explore the role of matrices in several fields of mathematics,
-2. to study important properties of these matrices.

 ## Course number

-This course is available to undergraduate students only as MATH 4370 (Linear Algebra and Matrix Analysis) and to University of Manitoba graduate students as either MATH 4370 or MATH 7370.
-PIMS offsite students must register in MATH 7370.
+This course is available to undergraduate students only as MATH 4370 and to University of Manitoba graduate students as either MATH 4370 or MATH 7370.
+Offsite PIMS students must register in MATH 7370.

 Assignments and the project are less involved for those enrolled in MATH 4370 (see separate MATH 4370 syllabus).